»

 Avoiding Breaks?

-I seem to avoid breaks, as if I’m afraid to lose my focus.
-And yet, I know that if I’m not stepping away from the computer multiple times a day for a brain break (and taking weekends off), I’ll pay for it in foggy thinking, lower productivity, increased frustration, not to mention potential burnout and business failure.
+I seem to avoid breaks.
+I think it’s because I’m afraid to lose my focus.
+Which makes no sense because I know that if I’m not stepping away from the computer multiple times a day for a brain break (and taking weekends off), I’ll pay for it in foggy thinking, lower productivity, increased frustration, not to mention potential burnout and business failure.

 What’s worse is that the less I get done, the more convinced I get that I can’t take a break.
 Vicious cycle.
 Yikes, this “can’t stop” cycle is too familiar for me.
 Is it for you?

 While you’re thinking of it, take a moment right now to step away from the computer for a real break.
 And then come back to answer the questions below.
-(Even 3 slow breaths are great.)
+(Even 3 slow breaths are great.
+For real.)

 Let’s answer these things for ourselves (me included):